top of page

 The Preterist view, which assumes that the prophecies have been fulfilled in historical events now past, does not take into account the central prophecy of the book itself: that Jesus Christ is coming again.
 "Behold, he cometh with clouds; and every eye shall see him, and they also which pierced him: and all kindreds of the earth shall wail because of him.
 Even so.
 Amen" (Revelation 1:7).
 Make no mistake: this is the hub of the wheel from which all other events are but spokes.
 Even those who would, as Jesus warned, prophesy falsely that "He is here" or "He is there" cannot claim that every eye has seen Him.
 Jesus Christ has not yet returned to Earth the second time.

-Nor can we merely adopt the Historicist view that the Book of Revelation is a roadmap of sorts for ongoing history from the time of Christ's ascension until His return.
-Such a view does not account for the timeline we see in the book that dovetails with all other apocalyptic passages in Scripture, including not only the writings of Daniel but also the teachings of Jesus Christ as found in the Gospels, especially the Olivet Discourse.
-The Book of Revelation specifically identifies a seven-year period of tribulation.
-We must remember that prophecy by nature must be specific in order to be recognized as being fulfilled at all.
-Simeon and Anna knew that the Lord Jesus would be born in their lifetime.
-The Wise Men knew that the Christ Child had already been born when His star appeared in the Eastern sky.
-Scripture vibrates with hundreds of literal prophecies fulfilled.
+Nor can we merely adopt the Historicist view that the Book of Revelation is a roadmap of sorts which prophesies the entirety of church history from the time of Christ's ascension until His return.
+Such a view not only injects unwarranted vagueness into the book's prophecy; it fails to account for the timeline that dovetails with all other apocalyptic passages in Scripture, including not only the writings of Daniel but also the teachings of Jesus Christ as found in the Gospels, especially the Olivet Discourse.
+While the Book of Revelation does contain parallels to tribulation across the Church age, it identifies a unique seven-year period of tribulation that is yet to come.

 The Idealist view has the least defensible position of all: that the Book of Revelation is essentially a book of symbolic poetry dramatizing the battle between good and evil across the ages.
 Despite the obvious symbolism within the book, the facts alone require us to walk past this interpretation briskly: again, the central fact of the Book of Revelation is the bodily return of Jesus Christ.
-It must also be said that the very definition of a symbol first requires literalness before symbolizing a deeper meaning.
-A red light means "stop" quite literally (although to some, this actually means "fly").
-But a red light also represents those times in life where we must come to a full stop or regret our haste for the rest of our lives.
-Therefore, if there is no literal interpretation of the events in Scripture, there can be no symbolic interpretation, either.
-To regard the Book of Revelation as mere poetic symbolism violates the book's own commands for application.
+This return fulfills multiple prophetic antecedents that dovetail into actual historical events.
+To regard these prophecies as mere poetic symbolism not only contradicts Christ's command to keep the prophecies of this book; it undermines the fact of His bodily return.

 We are left with the Futurist view as the one most consistent with the stated purpose of the book.
 This view does not preclude the partial fulfillment of tribulation prophecies such as the destruction of Jerusalem in A.D.
 70, but it promises future fulfillment of prophecies that must be understood literally to be believed at all.